t-haskell/Property_Underwriter/README.md

 trigger the workflow automatically.
 You can monitor run results under the **Actions** tab of the GitHub repository.

+## Continuous Deployment to GitHub Pages

+A complementary workflow at `.github/workflows/deploy.yml` builds the Next.js frontend and publishes the static export to GitHub Pages whenever changes are pushed to `main` (or when manually triggered).

+To enable deployments:

+1. Open **Settings → Pages** and select **GitHub Actions** as the deployment source.
+2. Add a repository secret named `NEXT_PUBLIC_API_BASE_URL` that points to the running backend API the frontend should call.
+3. (Optional) Define a repository variable `NEXT_PUBLIC_BASE_PATH` if the site should be served from a custom sub-path.
+Leave it unset to default to the repository name (ideal for project pages) or set it to `/` for a root/custom domain.

+On every successful run the published site URL will be reported in the workflow summary, giving you a static URL that is always up to date with the `main` branch.

 ## Next Steps

 - [ ] Real API integrations